Skip to content

 The venue gate is a distributed system

-For three years I worked the gate at Die Bosveld, an events venue in Pretoria — first checking tickets by hand, then helping replace the system I was operating.
+For three years I worked the gate at Die Bosveld, an events venue in Pretoria — first running check-in on the venue's scattered, disconnected systems, then helping replace what I was operating.
 We built the replacement on Bubble with Gerhard van Staden; my job was knowing exactly what the gate needed, because I was the gate.
 Standing there is the best requirements workshop I've ever attended: every design flaw becomes a queue of impatient people looking directly at you.

 Two marshals, one ticket

-Busy days run multiple entry points, and sooner or later one ticket gets presented at two gates within seconds.
-Sometimes it's fraud; mostly it's a family that split up in the parking lot.
-Either way, if the system checks a ticket's status and then updates it as two separate steps, two simultaneous scans can both see "valid" and both admit — the same read-then-write race that bites databases, except the symptom is two marshals arguing at different gates.
+Die Bosveld runs one gate, but busy days put several marshals on it, each holding a phone — and sooner or later one ticket gets presented on two phones within seconds.
+Sometimes it's fraud; mostly it's a family that split up in the queue.
+Either way, if the system checks a ticket's status and then updates it as two separate steps, two simultaneous scans can both see "valid" and both admit — the same read-then-write race that bites databases, except the symptom is two marshals arguing an arm's length apart.

 The rule we specified: every scan gets recorded with a verdict against the order's full scan history, and the history is what decides — not a status flag someone flips.
-A second scan of a used ticket bounces no matter which gate catches it, and the record of both attempts survives for the inevitable dispute at the office on Monday.
+A second scan of a used ticket bounces no matter whose phone catches it, and the record of both attempts survives for the inevitable dispute — settled at the gate, from the history, not at the office on Monday.

 Families don't arrive as a unit